For Entering Students

 - You will be contacted by the Field Training Department to begin planning your first practicum experience.
 Dr. Mari Carmen Bennasar, Associate Director of Training, will assist you in reviewing your background, your interests and those field opportunities that might best suit your training needs.

-- Dr. Michael LaFarr, Director of Enrollment Management, will review your academic program planning as well as practicum schedules and prepare your first term registration and second term program planning which you will receive directly from him.
+- The Registrar's Office will review your academic program planning as well as practicum schedules and prepare your first term registration and second term program planning which you will receive directly from your advisor.

 - Your advisor will be contacting you over the summer to welcome you to MSPP.